dmamaril/House/README.md

 ## Challenges
 * Custom CraigsList & AirBnB parsers
 * Transition from local login/authentication to OAuth 2.0 with Google passport strategy
+* Team workflow with git and handling merge conflicts
+* First experience working with agile methodologies
+* Developing backend and frontend in parallel (accomodating changes in routing)

 ## Diving In
 ```